-The Company initiated its infill drill program in January 2022, to upgrade the majority of the current Inferred Resource within the constrained open pit to Measured and Indicated categories such that it can be fully incorporated into the economic analysis of the feasibility study which is expected to be completed in Q2 2023 and build off the strong results of the 2021 Preliminary Economic Assessment.
-The program encompasses all the known sectors that contribute to the deposit endowment including Pit Sur, Pit North, and the Eastern Zone.
+The Company initiated its infill drill program in January 2022, to upgrade the majority of the current Inferred Resource within the constrained open pit to Measured and Indicated categories such that it can be fully incorporated into the economic analysis of the feasibility study which is expected to be completed in Q2 2023.
+The drilling program was successfully completed in January 2023 and encompassed all the known sectors that contribute to the deposit endowment including Pit Sur, Pit North, and the Eastern Zone.